 The mechanical properties are provided in general terms so as not to codify into the standard any limit to alternative sources.
 Proper connector sources will result in a “click” of the two mating socket and plug components.
 TI-9.1.1 contains a list of manufacturer and part numbers for connector sources that have been tested for conformance to the standard.

+There are older revisions of RCN-118 and NEM 662 which define the Next18-S decoder width as 10.5 mm max.
+The Next18-S maximum width has been narrowed in order to better support North American narrow body diesel models in N scale.
+The NMRA Conformance and Inspection committee may allow exemptions up to 10.5 mm in width, at their discretion, depending on when the decoder under test was originally designed.
+New designs are required to use 9.5 mm max width for the Next18-S.

 Plug Specification